Contact

 • If needed, HBCF may provide pre-development technical assistance and other levels of support to help move the project forward.

-• When a project is officially adopted, HBCF recruits a Builder Captain and/or Trade Partners to help lead the project.
+• When a project is officially adopted and approved by the board of directors, HBCF assigns a captain(s) to help lead the project.

-• HBCF works with the Builder Captain to secure donated labor, materials and related construction development services from trade partners.
+• HBCF works with the project captain to secure donated labor, materials and related construction development services from trade partners.

 • A construction agreement is put in place outlining the agreed-upon scope of work for each project as well as any funding commitments and other expectations.
 Once in place, the HBCF team is able to begin mobilization.